 Some of those screenings include:

-- Regular eye exams – “Even if your vision seems fine, you should still have an eye exam every year,” says Price.
+- Regular eye exams – “Even if your vision seems fine, you should still have an eye exam every year,” says Dodson.
 “Some age-related eye diseases, such as macular degeneration, have no early symptoms.
 By the time you notice something is wrong, the disease already is quite advanced.”

 - Skin exams – Your doctor will look for skin problems before they can become cancerous.